insin/newforms/docs/util.rst

    an error code and a message parameters object can be provided to enable customisation of the resulting error message based on the code.

-   This constructor is actually provided by the `validators`_ package, but is exposed as part of newforms' exports for convenience.
+   This constructor is actually provided by the `validators`_ library, but is exposed as part of newforms' exports for convenience.

    .. _`validators`: https://github.com/insin/validators

 .. js:function:: formData(form)

-   Creates an object representation of a form's contents.
+   Creates an object representation of a form's elements' contents.

+   :param form:
+      a form DOM node or a String specifying a form's ``name`` or ``id`` attribute.

+      If a String is given, ``name`` is tried before ``id`` when attempting to find the form in the DOM.

+   :returns:
+      an object representing the data present in the form.
+If the form could not be found, this object will be empty.